Kirill Moskalenko: Post-World War II

 Moskalenko could be the best and the worst of men.
 During the war, I'd given a high recommendation of him to Stalin because Moskalenko was a devoted to the defence of our country, and he wasn't a bad soldier.
 On the bad side, he had a violent temper.
 He was more than just rude - he was mentally unbalanced.
 He was notorious for abusing his subordinates.
 His favourite phrases were "You traitor, scoundrel, enemy of the people!
 You ought to be court-martialled!
 You ought to be shot!"
 His uncontrollable temper made him a deeply moody man who could easily be used by others.

 Khrushchev also claimed to have been shocked by the virulence with which Moskalenko denounced Marshal Zhukov in 1957, when Khrushchev had decided to sack Zhukov, but even so, he remained in office until April 1962, when he was dismissed without any reason being given, and was made an Inspector General of the Ministry of Defense, an honorary post of no significance.
 The French journalist Michel Tatu, who was based in Moscow at the time, surmised that his fall was related to the Cuban Missile Crisis:

 The decision (to install soviet missiles on Cuba) affected him directly as commander in chief of strategic rockets.
 It is a safe bet that a man anxious to preserve his equipment intact could not have been happy at the prospect of having his most secret weapons shipped with nuclear warheads to a highly exposed site such as Cuba.

-For his services in the development and strengthening of the Armed Forces of the USSR, he was awarded the title Hero of the Soviet Union for the second time on 1978.
+For his services in the development and strengthening of the Armed Forces of the USSR, he was awarded the title Hero of the Soviet Union for the second time in 1978.
 From December 1983, he was part of the Group of Inspectors General of the USSR Ministry of Defense.

 Moskalenko died on 17 June 1985 in Moscow, at the age of 83.
 He is buried in Novodevichy Cemetery.